 - The “Plan” step in the deeming ” Plan-Do-Check-Act” cycle.

-- The QMS is planned, organized, documented and responsibilities and authorities are assigned
+- The QMS is planned, organized, documented, and assigned responsibilities and authorities.

 Planning in these sections is about managing in QMS rather than planning Production.

-- Identify the risks and the criteria to determine when a risk require action
+- Identify the risks and the criteria to determine when a risk requires action.

 - Procedures to document the validation of software used in the QMS.